IWibawa/NutriPro/Project Plan.md

 ### 1.3 Project Scope

-A Nutrition Database is a comprehensive collection of data on the nutritional content of various foods.
+A NutriPro Database is a comprehensive collection of data on the nutritional content of various foods.
 It typically includes information on macronutrients (like carbohydrates, proteins, and fats), micronutrients (such as vitamins and minerals), and other components like fiber and water content.

 ### What is Included:
 1. **Food Items**: A wide range of foods, including raw ingredients, processed foods, and restaurant meals.